Top 27 Healthy Recipes For Breastfeeding Moms

 3. Are there any specific herbs or spices that can be incorporated into breastfeeding-friendly recipes?

-Yes, herbs and spices such as fenugreek, garlic, ginger, dill, nettle, and blessed thistle can be added to your breastfeeding diet (5).
+Yes, herbs and spices such as fenugreek, garlic, ginger, dill, nettle, and blessed thistle can be added to your diet after delivery (5).

 4. How can breastfeeding mothers incorporate more fruits and vegetables into their diet?